awzhenyi/leetcode/src/my-website/neetcode150/Trees/Binary Tree Maximum Path Sum.md

+---
+tags:
+ - Hard
+---

 https://leetcode.com/problems/binary-tree-maximum-path-sum

 1. Base case return 0
 2. At each node, calculate the max_sum (nonlocal variable) to be max_sum = max(max_sum, left + right + node)
-3. Why u can simply take curr_path_sum to be left + right + ndoe, because the return from step 4. gaurantees either a postive value, or if all paths are negative, 0.
+3. Why u can simply take curr_path_sum to be left + right + node.val, because the return from step 4. gaurantees either a postive value, or if all paths are negative, 0.
 4. Returns max(left + node.val, right + node.val , 0) to parent node.

 ```python